robin-raymond/zax.io/casting.md

 if myTypePointer {
     // safe because the pointer was checked if it points to something
-    // valid and this code executes and the conversion is performed checkedType := myTypePointerToNothing as MyType&
+    // valid and this code executes and the conversion is performed checkedType := myTypePointerToNothing as MyType & }
-}

-myTypeRefA := myTypePointer. as MyType& // allowed - already a reference myTypeRefB := myTypePointer. as &       // allowed - already a reference
+myTypeRefA := myTypePointer. as MyType &// allowed - already a reference myTypeRefB := myTypePointer. as &       // allowed - already a reference

-funcByValue(myTypePointer. as MyType&)  // allowed - copy
+funcByValue(myTypePointer. as MyType &) // allowed - copy
 funcByRef(myTypePointer. as &)          // allowed - already a reference

-myTypeRefC : MyType& = myTypePointer.   // allowed - already a reference
+myTypeRefC : MyType & = myTypePointer.  // allowed - already a reference
 myTypeRefD : & = myTypePointer.         // allowed - already a reference
 myTypeRefE := myTypePointer.            // allowed - copy with
                                         // deduced type